Eurydia/notes-on-clean-programming-language/content/_index.md

 - Instagram: [@\_kornthana](https://www.instagram.com/_kornthana/)
 - Telegram channel: [https://t.me/+El6CtwOD8KxhYmU9](https://t.me/+El6CtwOD8KxhYmU9)

+---

 ## Functions

+Functions are crucial in CLEAN.
+That is, an operator is an arity-two function which can be called between its arguments and a constant value is a arity-zero function.

+Everything is a function in one way or another.

+In this Section, concepts regarding functions are discussed in details.

-### Function Definitions
+### Defining a Function

-A function definition consists of, at least, one implementation, and a control implementation may be written as follows.
+A function definition consists of at least one implementation, and a control implementation may be written as follows.

 ```
 // Language: Clean